MuratovAS/httpGoPing/README.md

 # httpGoPing

-This is a simple http server that implements ping requests to servers.
+This is a simple http server that implements ping requests to services.
 Interaction is carried out by GET requests.
 Useful for checking the status of machines behind NAT.

 ## Installation